 These headphones are designed specifically to wear while you are in bed and trying to fall asleep.
 These are sleep headphones, mostly with cords, that don’t stick into an ear to poke a user or strap around with a normal over the top headband.

 There are three main designs in use, a thin headband with speakers in both sides, a wrap around design that keeps small headphones on your ears and pillow speakers that sit on or under a pillow.

 Why do we need headphones for sleeping?
 Many of us cannot listen to music late at night with a spouse or significant other in the bedroom.
 Listening to music, specifically classical music, is linked to better sleep quality.
 There are also special sleep tracks and playlists designed to help users fall asleep faster and white noise apps that can drown out annoying noises.
 A new trend is listening to ASMR tracks to fall asleep.
 I personally listen to Audible audiobooks with a sleep timer on.

 Whatever your reason, these are the best headphones for sleeping.
 Most of these are wired, but we did find one pair of Bluetooth headphones for sleeping in.
 Expect to spend at least $40 for a good pair of headphones to wear in bed, with prices approaching $100 for the wireless models.
 Here are the best headphones for sleeping.

 - TellyPhones Bluetooth Sleep Headphones for Your TV

-In our experience, expect good sound, but nothing approaching audiophile quality.
+In our experience, expect good sound, but nothing approaching audiophile quality on the $100 or less earbuds.
 There will be some noise leaking out that may irritate light sleepers nearby, but with a little volume control this is remedied pretty easily.

 SleepPhones are probably the most well known headphones for sleeping, with slim speakers in a stretchable headband.
 This includes a cord that runs out the back to a MP3 player or smartphone.